DigitalGlobe/rdatools/README.md

 To install `rda`, navigate to releases page [here](https://github.com/DigitalGlobe/rdatools/releases)  and download the most recent package for your operating system (note that Darwin is Max OSX).
 Unpack your download and you will find a binary executable named `rda`.
 Place this in your path so that you can access it from the command line wherever you're at, or run it directly from where you downloaded it.

+If you want to build it yourself, make sure you have Go available on your system (see [here](https://golang.org/doc/install)) and run `go get -u github.com/DigitalGlobe/rdatools/rda`.
+This should clone the repository and install the `rda` tool in your Go path (by default `$HOME/go/bin` on linux/osx).

 ## Using `rda`

 In general, `rda --help` is your guide, and note that `--help` works for all subcommands as well.
 You can find what version of `rda` you're running via `rda --version`.